-The Laurentian Library was originally founded to house the collection of manuscripts of Cosimo il Vecchio (1389–1464); it was added to by Lorenzo the Magnificent (1449–1492), who had the idea of building a public library.
-His nephew Giulio – Pope Clement VII – entrusted the project to Michelangelo Buonarroti.
-Building work began in 1524 and continued for a decade until Michelangelo’s departure for Rome.
-The library was opened to the public in 1571.
+The Biblioteca Medicea Laurenziana originates from the collection of Cosimo the Elder de' Medici (1389-1464), considerably enriched by Lorenzo the Magnificent (1449-1492) and “his” circle of humanists.
+His nephew Giulio - Pope Clement VII - entrusted the architectural project to Michelangelo Buonarroti: work began in 1524 and continued for a decade until Michelangelo's final departure for Rome.
+The Library was opened to the public in 1571 by Cosimo I de' Medici.

-The monumental sections of Michelangelo’s library are open to the public; from the Ricetto or Vestibule, a staircase leads up to the Reading Room, which has two rows of desks also designed by Michelangelo.
-The red and white terracotta floor was realized from 1548 onwards; the central section is inlaid with ornamental motifs and symbolic images, repeated on the ceiling, which allude to the Medici dynasty.
+The Michelangelo Monumental Rooms can be visited: from the Vestibule, one enters through a monumental staircase, of extraordinary theatrical effect, into the Reading Room, divided by two rows of benches with wooden inlays, also designed by Michelangelo.
+The floor, in red and white terracotta, was created from 1548 onwards and has the central part inlaid with the ornamental motifs and symbolic images that also decorate the ceiling and refer to the Medici dynasty.

 Biblioteca Medicea Laurenziana